microsoft/BUILD25-LAB331/docs/docs/index.md

 # LAB331: Deep Research with LangChain and DeepSeek R1

-Welcome to the Azure Deep Research Workshop!
-In this hands-on workshop, you'll learn how to build an AI-powered research assistant that can conduct comprehensive web research, analyze and synthesize information, and present findings with illustrative images.
+Welcome to Lab 331!
+In this hands-on workshop, you'll learn how 'reasoning models' like DeepSeek R1 work.
+We'll walk through how to build an AI-powered research assistant that can conduct comprehensive web research, analyze and synthesize information, and present findings with illustrative images.
+The researcher's API will be built using Langchain Azure AI, DeepSeek R1, LangGraph (Langchain's agentic framework) and FastAPI.

 ![Azure Deep Research](media/deep-researcher-image.png)

 ## What You'll Build

-This workshop will guide you through creating a sophisticated AI research system that leverages Azure OpenAI's powerful reasoning capabilities, web search integration, and a modern responsive UI to deliver comprehensive research results.

-By the end of this workshop, you'll have built a complete research application that can:
+By the end of this workshop, you'll have learnt:

-- Process research requests with transparent, real-time AI reasoning
-- Conduct multi-stage web research with knowledge gap identification
+- What a Reasoning Model is and how to use one
+- How to use Reasoning Models with tools like Tavily web search for optimum search results
+- What LangGraph is and how to implement reflection style archictecture with it
-- Perform iterative research cycles to build comprehensive knowledge
+- How to use LangGraph to perform iterative research cycles to build comprehensive knowledge
-- Present findings with a professional UI including relevant images
-- Deploy as a scalable web application with WebSockets for real-time updates
+- How to deploy the final application

 ## Workshop Structure

 The workshop is organized into four labs:

-1. **Reasoning & Model Thoughts**: Understand how to harness reasoning models and stream their thinking process in real-time
+1. **Reasoning & Model Thoughts**
-2. **Web Research Integration**: Integrate web search capabilities with query generation and information synthesis
+2. **Web Research Integration**
-3. **Research Reflection**: Implement knowledge gap identification and iterative research cycles
-4. **Launching Your Researcher**: Transform your terminal application into a modern web interface with FastAPI and WebSockets

-## Prerequisites

-Before starting this workshop, ensure you have:

-- Python 3.10+ installed on your machine
-- An Azure account with access to DeepSeek R1
-- A basic understanding of Python programming
-- Familiarity with VS Code
+3. **Research Reflection**
+4. **Launching Your Researcher**

 ## Getting Started

 To begin the workshop, proceed to the [Getting Started](getting-started.md) section to set up your environment and install the necessary dependencies.

-Let's start building your AI-powered research assistant!